samhagman/flough/README.md

 `job` is a slightly modified [Kue](https://github.com/Automattic/kue) job and still retains all functions available to that object; look at the [Kue](https://github.com/Automattic/kue) documentation for more about job events, job progress, job priorities, etc.

-The big differences are the automatic injection of several fields onto the `job.data` object and the addition of the `job.jobLogger(job.data._uuid, 'My job log message')` function which is an upgraded version `job.log('My message')` that will save messages to both Redis and MongoDB.
-More information can be found in [Structure.md](https://github.com/samhagman/flough/blob/master/STRUCTURE.md).
+The big differences are the automatic injection of several fields onto the `job.data` object and the addition of the `job.jobLogger()` function.

 `done` is a function that is called to let Flough know that your job has completed.
-Any JSON-_able_ object passed to this function will be inserted into the `job.data._results` object and the previous job's result will be easily reachable at `job.data._lastResult`.
+Any JSON-_able_ object passed to this function will be inserted into the `job.data._relatedJobs` object and the previous step's result(s) will be easily reachable at `job.data._lastStepResult`.

 `error` is a function that lets Flough know that your job has failed.
 Currently passing an error instance or a string to `error` does nothing but will eventually be passed to the next job as well and/or trigger another cleanup job to run.